dreamcatcher-tech/network/Inbox/2024-12-28 1342 making CRM as simply as possible.md

 6. **Potential Future Investment Model**
     Instead of purely charging for software, they raise the idea of a possible investment arrangement.
 They want to install a working solution first before discussing any long-term financial or partnership details.

+what about using a postgres db, like what is already set up in the UI sample for the bots, and just storing the xml directly in the postgres db ? near zero effort, but completely throw away code.